This article has been translated with DeepL.

 What did radical innovation and entrepreneurship mean when Sweden industrialized?
 Using a parish in Jämtland in the 19th century as a starting point, historians at Mid Sweden University have clarified the development – and what we can learn.

 Sweden is in the midst of the green transition, which will lead us towards growth that is both economically and environmentally more sustainable.
-At the same time, digitization continues in all areas and new technologies are being developed at record speed.
+At the same time, digitization continues in all areas and new technologies are developing at record speed.
 This is something that continues to fundamentally change societies.

 – “Radical innovation means just such major structural changes.
 And it is driven from below, not because decision-makers introduce a new law or something,” says Anna Stjernström, Mid Sweden University.